kieva290/Springboot-microservices/README.md

 -cloud-config: extenalize and centralize all the micro-services configurations

--hystrix:-dashboard a service that controls the interaction between microservices to provide latency and fault tolerance, this allows the micro-services to be resilient, Hystrix is a library from Netflix.
+-hystrix-dashboard a service that controls the interaction between microservices to provide latency and fault tolerance, this allows the micro-services to be resilient,

+Hystrix is a library from Netflix.
 Hystrix isolates the points of access between the services, stops cascading failures across them and provides the fallback options.